Colliers Announces Voting Results

-/EIN News/ -- TORONTO, April 05, 2023 (GLOBE NEWSWIRE) -- Colliers International Group Inc. (TSX: CIGI; NASDAQ: CIGI) (“Colliers” or the “Company”) today announced that at its annual meeting of shareholders held virtually on April 5, 2023, the ten director nominees listed in Colliers’ management information circular dated February 16, 2023 (the “Circular”) were elected as directors of Colliers.
+TORONTO, April 05, 2023 (GLOBE NEWSWIRE) -- Colliers International Group Inc. CIGICIGI ("Colliers" or the "Company") today announced that at its annual meeting of shareholders held virtually on April 5, 2023, the ten director nominees listed in Colliers' management information circular dated February 16, 2023 (the "Circular") were elected as directors of Colliers.
 Directors have been elected to serve until the close of the next annual meeting of shareholders.
 The detailed results of the vote are set out below.

 |Nominee